 Do you consider yourself to be a "traditional worrier" or do grey skies usually equal F5 tornados in your mind?
 Do family or friends frequently tell you to “Stop worrying!” or “Calm down!”
 Have you attempted to curb your worrying tendencies, but find doing so almost impossible?

-If you or someone you love tends to be an aggressive worrier, keep reading to learn about a common mental health condition which centers around the big W- worry.
+If you or someone you love tends to be be an aggressive worrier or perhaps be diagnosed with an anxiety disorder, keep reading to learn about a common mental health condition which centers around the big W- worry.

 According to the DSM5, Generalized Anxiety Disorder, (GAD) is characterized by chronic anxiety that occurs more days than not, for at least six months, yet does not consist of panic attacks, phobias or obsessions.
 A person struggling with GAD simply experiences persistent worry and anxiety without the complex features which often accompany other anxiety related disorders.